-with we have both lived in Nogojiwanong as uninvited guests on the territory of the Michi Saagiig Anishinaabeg since 2013, when we both came here to take up jobs at Trent University, and it is from this place that we offer the analysis in this article.
-Nogojiwanong in Anishinaabemowin means 'the place at the foot of the rapids.'
-This is the original name for the region that contains the mid-sized city of Peterborough, Canada, 150 kilometres northeast of the major urban centre of Toronto.
-This territory is governed by colonial treaties (Treaty 20 and the Williams Treaties), which have been repeatedly violated by settler (non-Indigenous) individuals, corporations, and governments.
-See: Gidigaa Migizi (Williams, Doug) (Simpson, Leanne Betasamosake, ed), Michi Saagiig Nishnaabeg: This is our territory.
-Winnipeg, MB: ARP Books, 2018; Taylor, Anne, and Melissa Dokis (dirs.), OSHKIGMONG: A Place Where I Belong [DVD], 2015, Curve Lake First Nation.
+individuals, corporations, and governments.
+See: Gidigaa Migizi (Williams, Doug) (Simpson, Leanne Betasamosake, ed), Michi Saagiig Nishnaabeg: This Is Our Territory, Winnipeg, MB: ARP Books, 2018; Taylor, Anne and Melissa Dokis (dirs), OSHKIGMONG: A Place Where I Belong [DVD], 2015, Curve Lake First Nation.

-xxxi Anna L Tsing, Friction: An Ethnography of Global Connection, Princeton: Princeton University Press, 2005.

-xxxii Carolyn Ellis, 'Compassionate research: Interviewing and storytelling from a relational ethics of care', in Ivor Goodson, Ari Antikainen, Pat Sikes and Molly Andrews (eds), The Routledge international handbook on narrative and life history, London: Routledge, 2017, pp. 431-45; Bhattacharya, 'Consenting'; Mackenzie et al., 'Beyond "Do No Harm"'; Fletcher et al., 'No Lone Person'.

-xxxiii E.g. Simpson, 'Ruse of Consent'; Tuck and Yang, 'Unbecoming Claims'; Benjamin, 'Informed Refusal'; Kamuya et al., 'Silent Refusals'.

-xxxiv Tuhiwai Smith, Decolonizing Methodologies; Land, Decolonizing Solidarity; Karen Martin and Booran Mirraboopa, 'Ways of knowing, being and doing: A theoretical framework and methods for Indigenous and Indigenist re-search, Journal of Australian Studies, 27(76), 2003, pp. 203-14.

-xxxv Tuhiwai Smith, Decolonizing Methodologies.

-xxxvi Simpson, Mohawk Interruptus.

-xxxvii Fletcher et al., 'No Lone Person'; Tuck and Yang, 'R-words'.

-xxxviii Fletcher et al., 'No Lone Person'.

-xxxix Ibid., p.
-326.

-xl Flowers, 'Refusal to Forgive'.

-xli Tuhiwai Smith, Decolonizing Methodologies, p.
-136.

-xlii Benjamin, 'Informed Refusal'; Kamuya et al. 'Silent Refusals'.

-xliii Simpson, 'On Ethnographic Refusal'.

-xliv See Tuck and Yang, 'R-words', p.
-225; Simpson, 'On Ethnographic Refusal'.
+- 31. Anna L Tsing, Friction: An Ethnography of Global Connection, Princeton, NJ: Princeton University Press, 2005. - 32.
+Carolyn Ellis, 'Compassionate Research: Interviewing and Storytelling from a Relational Ethics of Care', in Ivor Goodson, Ari Antikainen, Pat Sikes and Molly Andrews (eds), The Routledge International Handbook on Narrative and Life History, London: Routledge, 2017, pp 431-445; Bhattacharya, 'Consenting'; Mackenzie et al, 'Beyond "Do No Harm"; Fletcher et al, 'No Lone Person'. - 33.
+E.g. Simpson, 'Ruse of Consent'; Tuck and Yang, 'Unbecoming Claims'; Benjamin, 'Informed Refusal'; Kamuya et al, 'Silent Refusals'. - 34.
+Tuhiwai Smith, Decolonizing Methodologies; Land, Decolonizing Solidarity; Karen Martin and Booran Mirraboopa, 'Ways of Knowing, Being and Doing: A Theoretical Framework and Methods for Indigenous and Indigenist Re-search', Journal of Australian Studies 27 (76), 2003, pp 203-214. - 35.
+Tuhiwai Smith, Decolonizing Methodologies. - 36.
+Simpson, Mohawk Interruptus. - 37.
+Fletcher et al, 'No Lone Person'; Tuck and Yang, 'R-words'. - 38.
+Fletcher et al, 'No Lone Person'. - 39.
+Fletcher et al, 'No Lone Person', p 326. - 40.
+Flowers, 'Refusal to Forgive'. - 41.
+Tuhiwai Smith, Decolonizing Methodologies, p 136. - 42.
+Benjamin, 'Informed Refusal'; Kamuya et al, 'Silent Refusals'. - 43.
+Simpson, 'On Ethnographic Refusal'. - 44.
+See Tuck and Yang, 'R-words', p 225; Simpson, 'On Ethnographic Refusal'.
 Unlike these scholars, we do not focus on our own refusals.
 Rather, we explore the content and context of participants' refusals of us and our process, our imperfect attempts to embrace these refusals, our mutual work to remain in relationship, and our processes of making consensual pathways together.
-We position this analysis, in part, as a response to Flowers, who asserts: 'As Indigenous peoples increasingly take up the politics of refusal...the settler too must demonstrate a willingness to be refused' (Flowers, 'Refusal to Forgive').

-xlv McGranahan, 'Theorizing Refusal'; Simpson, Consent's Revenge.

-xlvi McGranahan, 'Theorizing Refusal', p.
-321.

-xlvii E.g. Erica Weiss, 'Refusal as act, refusal as abstention', Cultural Anthropology, 31(3), 2014, pp. 351-58.

-xlviii Carter et. al, 'Interventions'; Martin and Mirraboopa, 'Ways of Knowing'.

-xlix E.g. Reid and Brief, 'Confronting Condescending Ethics'.
+We position this analysis, in part, as a response to Flowers, who asserts: 'As Indigenous peoples increasingly take up the politics of refusal ... the settler too must demonstrate a willingness to be refused' (Flowers, 'Refusal to Forgive'). - 45.
+McGranahan, 'Theorizing Refusal'; Simpson, Consent's Revenge. - 46.
+McGranahan, 'Theorizing Refusal', p 321. - 47.
+E.g. Erica Weiss, 'Refusal as Act, Refusal as Abstention', Cultural Anthropology 31(3), 2014, pp 351-358. - 48.
+Carter et al, 'Interventions'; Martin and Mirraboopa, 'Ways of Knowing'. - 49.
+E.g. Reid and Brief, 'Confronting Condescending Ethics'. - 50.
 Reviewing recordings of group discussions and researchers' field notes, we can trace the continuous probing of Indigenous participants and researchers by a few participants.
 These repeated remarks, while perhaps not intending to cause harm, had the effect of undermining the legitimacy of Indigenous nationhood and sovereignty, ignoring connections between Indigenous resurgence and memory practices, dismissing lived colonial experiences, and attempting to erase ongoing colonial dynamics across 'the Americas'.
-Researchers also noted that the comments and body language of at least one participant felt disrespectful of local territorial protocols and ceremonial practices.

-li In later discussions, Alice said that she did not remember the colonial dynamics continuing into the recording rooms.
-However, recordings from this room turned up numerous instances where Alice was subjected to what we consider inappropriate or denigrating probing about her beliefs and practices.
+Researchers also noted that the comments and body language of at least one participant felt disrespectful of local territorial protocols and ceremonial practices. - 51.
+In later discussions, Alice said that she did not remember the colonial dynamics continuing into the recording rooms.
+However, recordings from this room turned up numerous instances where Alice was subjected to what we consider inappropriate or denigrating probing about her beliefs and practices. - 52.
+May, Melissa, and others on the research team attempted to shift the colonial dynamic within the workshop but were ultimately unable to, in part because of widely different perspectives